aniket-mish/distributed-ml-system/README.md

 kubectl create -f multi-worker-pvc.yaml
 ```

-Next, we will define a TFJob specification with the image we built before that contains the distributed training script.
+Next, we will define a TFJob(model training w/tf) specification with the image we built before that contains the distributed training script.

 ```yaml
 apiVersion: kubeflow.org/v1